shared

 The Real Betrayal at the Federal Reserve

-A murb'ed feed, posted almost 13 years ago filed in economy & government.
+A murb'ed feed, posted about 13 years ago filed in economy & government.

 Thanks to a lot of great reporting, most recently by Bloomberg, we now know how strong the government's reaction to the banking crisis of 2008 was — how quickly and heavily financial institutions were propped up with federal money.
 This may well have been the right move, but as Paul Krugman says, "The real scandal isn't so much that those banks got rescued as that the rest of the population didn't."